Home | Overview | Battle Maps | Participants | ORs | Exhibits | Bibliography

 He was a 21 year old medical student in Charlestown (Harvard, Class of 1865) when he enlisted in July 1861 as Private, Company B, 13th Massachusetts Infantry.

-He was wounded in action - a flesh wound in the calf of the leg - on 17 September 1862 at Antietam.
+He was wounded in action - struck by a piece of shell in the back of his lower left leg - on 17 September 1862 at Antietam.
+It caused

 He completed medical school at Harvard in 1866, and in August of that year moved to Chicago.
-He practiced in that city for more than 30 years.
+By that time he walked "with ease, unaided by a cane, and without the slightest perceptible limp."
+He practiced medicine in Chicago for more than 30 years.
+He did eventually need to have the leg amputated, in April 1891, and afterward wore a prosthesis.

 Basic information from Commonwealth of Massachusetts1, with details from Brown2, and his 1863 application to the Navy.
+The quotes above from his case in the MSHWR.3 His Navy assignment from the Register[s] of Commissioned and Warrant Officers of the United States Navy (1864, 1865).
 Life dates and events from his obituary in the journal The Chicago Medical Recorder, Vol. 18 (June 1900).
-His wounded leg was amputated at some time after his service.
+His picture from one posted by Brad Forbush on his excellent 13th Massachusetts Volunteers website, from an original in the Scott Hann Collection.

 Notes